 The exact prevalence rates of eating disorders are difficult to gauge.
 A 2017 study of over 5,700 people in Australia found that anorexia accounted for 8% of cases, avoidant/restrictive food intake disorder (ARFID) 5%, binge eating disorder 22%, bulimia 19%, and other specified feeding or eating disorder (OSFED) 47%.

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), is a tool that mental health professionals use to diagnose mental illnesses, including eating disorders.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), is a tool that mental health professionals use to diagnose mental illnesses.
+This also includes eating disorder diagnosis.
 According to the DSM-V, there are several distinct types of eating disorders, each with its own set of criteria.

 Anorexia Nervosa is characterized by an intense fear of gaining weight or becoming fat, leading to severe restriction of food intake.
 Individuals with Anorexia Nervosa often have a distorted body image, perceiving themselves as overweight despite being underweight.